snu-sf-class/pp202202-private/assignments/hw3/README.md

 Again, your score will be zero if you do not follow these rules.

 TIP: You don't have to understand anything about neural networks.
-All you need to know is the way multiply two matrices.
+All you need to know is the way to multiply two matrices.

 ## Grading